yang-hub/nebula-docs/docs-2.0-en/4.deployment-and-installation/manage-storage-host.md

     - Ensure that the storage host to be added is not used by any other cluster, otherwise, the storage adding operation will fail.

-When adding a Storage host to a cluster with the Zone feature enabled, you must specify the `INTO ZONE` option; otherwise, the addition of the Storage node will fail.
-For more details, see [Managing Zones](5.zone.md).
+When adding a Storage host to a cluster with the zone feature enabled, you must specify the `INTO ZONE` option; otherwise, the addition of the Storage node will fail.
+For more details, see [Managing zones](5.zone.md).

 ## Drop Storage hosts